 Below, an example image captured with an AFS Nikon 200-400 f/4G VRII lens and 12MP D3 body mounted to a tripod.
 Traveling offshore with tripods have their advantages.
 Hands free image captures are perfect, and panning the same moving subject is easy.
 This local was approximately taken from 70 meters in DX mode @ 600mm.

-Below, the same Wimberley WH-200 tripod head that's been used and still used for all different types of photography since 2011.
+Below, the same Wimberley WH-200 tripod head used for all different types of photography since 2011.
 It has never failed through the continents.
 Rugged overland journeys sorts out very quickly what product designs can sustain long-term reliability.
 The Wimberley WH-200, even when holding 7 kilos of camera weight in minus -33C temps never faltered or failed.
 Reliability of stuff traveling overland offshore through the middle of nowhere is a priority.
 The images below were taken a decade a part of the same Wimberley WH-200 head.

 What is reliability?
 A product design sustaining what it was designed for functioning year in year out with zero issues.
 Notice the tripod in the below image.
 Capturing stills at certain locations requires hand held shots and using tripods.
 Locals can go about their daily routine without being interrupted.